Knotx/knotx-fragments/actions/core/README.md

 #### Encoding

-Currently only placeholders in path are URL-encoded.
+Currently, only placeholders in a path are URL-encoded.
 Any other value is passed as-is, i.e.:
 - path schema
 - body schema + resolved placeholders
 - custom header
 - client's header allowed to be passed on

-Therefore, all configuration-based values (path schema, body schema, headers) **must** be encoded in configuration.
+Therefore, all configuration-based values (path schema, body schema, headers) **must** be encoded in the configuration.

 Values used for path interpolation **must not** be encoded (otherwise a double encoding might occur).